sapcc/limes/docs/users/api-spec-resources.md

 * `public`: Commitments in this transfer status are discoverable by the [`GET /v1/public-commitments`](#get-v1public-commitments) endpoint.
 Any project owner can then complete the transfer to their own project as if it was an `unlisted` commitment.
   This functionality is commonly referred to as "commitment marketplace" by cloud providers.
-When a commitment is transferred in this way.
+When a commitment is transferred in this way it is discoverable by any project via a dedicated API.

   **Important**: Limes will consider commitments posted as `public` for _automatic consumption_ by new commitments which are being created independently of the marketplace.
 This means that on confirmation of a new commitment, the operation automatically releases `public` commitments.
 This follows the business rules that the new commitment must expire later than the posted commitment and it will only be released up to the amount of the new commitment.
   This works also step by step: The not-consumed part will be considered for consumption again and again, until it is fully consumed.
-The background for this behavior is that commitments are built mainly for managing private cloud, where there is no
+This behavior exists because, in Limes’s private‑cloud model, commitments primarily support capacity management.
+There is typically no incentive to assume existing commitments except when their remaining term differs from that of a new commitment.

 Other than the automatic consumption of public commitments, a billing system connected to Limes should handle a commitment in transfer (not consumed yet) as if it was not in transfer.
 This means that it will not cause cost